 The classic sciatica symptom is pain that starts in the lower back and radiates (travels) to the buttock and down the back of the leg possibly to include the foot and toes.
 The pain may be felt anywhere along this path but typically follows the path from the back to the buttock and back of the thigh or calf.

 Pain level can vary from mild to severe and is usually described as shooting, burning in sensation, electric shock-like, as well as cramping sensations in the same pattern.

-At the Integrated Spine & Pain Center we are here to help.
+At Precision Pain Medicine – Pain Center NY we are here to help.